C Sharp syntax: Program structure

 A C# application consists of classes and their members.
-Classes and other types exist in namespaces but can also be nested inside other classes.
+Classes and other types exist in namespaces and can be nested inside other classes.

 Main method

-Whether it is a console or a graphical interface application, the program must have an entry point of some sort.
-The entry point of the C# application is the method called Main.
-There can only be one, and it is a static method in a class.
-The method usually returns void and is passed command-line arguments as an array of strings.
+Every program must have an entry point.
+The entry point of a C# application is the Main method.
+There can only be one declaration of this method, and it is a static method in a class.
+It usually returns void and is passed command-line arguments as an array of strings.